-Degrees: Students may earn a one-year certificate in GIS, CADD & Surveying, which allows students to pursue careers after one year of training.
-Students may also earn a short certificates in GIS, CADD, and Surveying.
+Degrees: Students may earn a one-year certificate in GIS, CADD & Surveying, which allows students to pursue careers after one year of training. students may also earn a short certificate in GIS, a short certificate in CADD, or a short certificate in Surveying.